Home>About Us>Divisions / Units

 The specialized and experienced scientific/technical staff of the division able to provide training and consultancy in soil, water, leaf quality and seed testing, pesticide residue analysis, cigarette smoke chemistry and advanced tobacco curing technologies.

 PME Cell deals with the day - to - day technical correspondence of the Institute, maintenance of Research Project Files (RPFs), preparation of Annual Reports, QRT Reports, Technical Reports, publication of Bulletins, Deputation of Scientists to Seminars and Symposia and Farmers Training Programmes, Arranging Radio talks, Field visits to farmers fields, Conducting Technical Programme Meetings, IRC Meetings, AINRP(Tobacco), Workshops, RAC Meetings, Seminars, Training Programmes, etc at the institute.
 It is headed by Principal Scientific Officer (PSO).

 CTRI central library was established in 1950 to assist the researchers at the Main Institute and at its Regional Stations located at different places viz.
-Guntur (AP), Kandukur (AP), Jeelugumilli (AP), Vedasandur (Tamilnadu), Hunsur (Karnataka), Dinhata (W.B.), and for Burley Tobacco Research Centre (BTRC) at Kalavacharla in carrying out the R&D in different types of tobacco.
+Guntur (AP), Kandukur (AP), Jeelugumilli (AP), Vedasandur (Tamilnadu), Hunsur (Karnataka) and Dinhata (W.B.) in carrying out the R&D in different types of tobacco.